 If you are planning to have a trip to Rome and you want to visit the Roman Colosseum, it helps to know ahead of time what to expect.
 Since The Colosseum is one of the most favorite spots among tourists and there are hundreds of people who want to see the monument in a day, it is expected that the line can be literally long.
 If you cant afford to spend an hour or two standing in long queue, you can instead buy your tickets ahead of time online.
 There is also a guided tour which covers more areas of the Colosseum.

 People enjoyed the gladiator battles that took place in the Coliseum.
 The gladiators, who were mostly slaves, were trained how to fight in a gladiator school.
 They fought not only against each other but also against beast animals.
 Sometimes there were also fights between animals themselves.
-The general public are welcome to join the event and watch the gladiator fight without having to pay for any entrance fee.
+The general public was welcome to join the event and watch the gladiator fight without having to pay for any entrance fee.
 The Colosseum had both pitches and seats that were roofed with a huge textile so the audience did not have to stand or sit under the heat of the sun.
 The textile roof was attached to the 240 poles on the top ring of the Colosseum.
-It can accommodate as many as 70,000 spectators at once.
+It could accommodate as many as 70,000 spectators at once.
 The arena was enclosed with a sturdy iron fence.
 This forbids the animals from escaping during the battle.

 The animals were brought to the arena via a lift while the human gladiators walk up to the battle ground through walkway.
-The rule of the Gladiator fight was simple: the last man standing is the winner and losers were destined to die.
+The rule of the Gladiator fight was simple: the last man standing was the winner and losers were destined to die.
 However, in some instances when the loser survived from being killed by his opponent, the emperor will be the one to determine his fate.
-Most of the time, the emperor looked at the audience to see what the majority of the crowd want before deciding.
+Most of the time, the emperor looked at the audience to see what the majority of the crowd wanted before deciding.
 A thumb’s up from an emperor means that the loser has the opportunity to live.
 If its the other way around, the winner have to kill the loser.

 The colosseum was for everyone